7 people found this helpful

 In our guide below, we outline what you’ll need, the best cleaning techniques, as well as tips on how to clean your speakers and remote (because they matter too!).

 Wiping down your TV can easily fit into your cleaning routine.
 You can even get the kids involved too!
 Check out our list of 6 natural cleaning products to use at home — of which vinegar is a staple!

 What you’ll need to clean TV screens:

 1. Turn off your TV.
 Before you clean flat screen TVs, or any TV for that matter, you should turn it off and unplug it too.
 This allows it to cool before you clean, which is not only safer for the TV, but a black screen makes it easier to see stubborn smudge marks.

 2. Next, take a clean microfibre cloth and carefully wipe the screen to remove any fingerprints, dust or smudges.
 These act as great TV screen wipes if you remember to use gentle, circular motions to get rid of any handprints or streaks.
 Top tip: don’t press too hard otherwise you could cause damage!

 If any pesky marks remain on the screen, slightly dampen the same cloth with some distilled water and tackle the problem areas.
 Distilled water is a great liquid for cleaning TV screens since regular tap water is filled with minerals and particles that could scratch your screen.

 4. Once you’ve removed all the marks, that’s when Plenty comes into action.
 Use one of our kitchen towels to gently wipe down the screen.
 Then voilà!
 A streak-free television screen at your service.
-You could even keep a pack of our nearby as quick-fix TV cleaning wipes.

-Don’t ever spray water or any other liquid directly onto the TV screen.
+Top TV cleaning tip: Don’t ever spray water or any other liquid directly onto the TV screen.
 A sudden burst of water could seep into your TV’s inner system and cause a failure.
 That would be a disaster!